MultimodalUniverse/MultimodalUniverse/scripts/tess/pipelines/README.md

 )
 ```

 Instantiate the ```TGLC_Download``` class and then create a catalog of all desired objects.
 By specifying save_catalog to be true, the catalog can be kept locally for use.
-The ```tiny``` flag can be set for testing purpose.
+The ```tiny``` flag can be set for testing.
 The  ```batched_download``` method can then be called for downloading the fits files from MAST.
 Large queries are split into batches of 5000 and for the objects in each batch are processed in parallel.

 ### Standardizing the data format
-Secondly, the data is formatted into a similar style to the TESS-SPOC lightcurves.
+Secondly, the data is formatted into style suitable for the Multimodal Universe.
 The raw fits files are converted into hdf5 with the following structure for TGLC (although this can be easily modified to include more or less features from TGLC):

 ```
 example = {